Analyzing Weatherford International (WFRD) & Its Competitors

 |2.40

-Weatherford International presently has a consensus target price of $47.00, suggesting a potential upside of 57.93%.
-As a group, “Oil & gas field machinery” companies have a potential upside of 11.76%.
-Given Weatherford International’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Weatherford International is more favorable than its competitors.
+Weatherford International presently has a consensus target price of $47.00, indicating a potential upside of 51.08%.
+As a group, “Oil & gas field machinery” companies have a potential upside of 9.38%.
+Given Weatherford International’s stronger consensus rating and higher probable upside, research analysts plainly believe Weatherford International is more favorable than its rivals.

+93.1% of Weatherford International shares are held by institutional investors.
+Comparatively, 60.0% of shares of all “Oil & gas field machinery” companies are held by institutional investors.
+11.8% of shares of all “Oil & gas field machinery” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Summary

-Weatherford International competitors beat Weatherford International on 8 of the 12 factors compared.
+Weatherford International rivals beat Weatherford International on 8 of the 12 factors compared.

 About Weatherford International (Get Rating)